 Today many people like to interpret symbols like this, and they come up with their own theories, which are based on their own imagination.
 I have seen people suggest that it is a Wayfinder to find one’s way in the nine realms, and on the image on the right, some people have taken it a step further.
 If you come across these two interpretations, then you should know they are fake, and there are absolutely no sources to back these interpretations up, and personally, I think they are ridiculous.

 I would also like to add that sentences that are taken out of context, for instance, on land I pray to Christ, but on the stormy sea, I pray to Thor.
 Can not be attributed to Vegvisir, just because it seems to fit, that is an emotionally fueled argument.
-It’s like trying to squeeze into a tight pair of jeans, and then afterward conclude well I managed to get them on, so they must fit.
+It’s like trying to squeeze into a tight pair of jeans, and then afterward concluding well I managed to get them on, so they must fit.

-Before I sail into the night, I would like to remind everyone that if nobody carries the knowledge with them into the future, by writing books or teaching the children of their heritage, then it could be just one generation away from disappearing.
+Before I sail into the night, I would like to remind everyone that if nobody carries the knowledge with them into the future, by writing books or teaching the children about their heritage, then it could be just one generation away from disappearing.